-Bio: Jen is an assistant professor in the department of Pathology, Microbiology, and Immunology and the medical director of Toxicology and Esoteric Chemistry at Vanderbilt University Medical Center.
-She earned her BS in molecular and cellular biology from Vanderbilt University and her PhD in molecular toxicology from the University of California, Berkeley.
-Jen completed her postdoctoral fellowship in clinical chemistry and toxicology at the University of California, San Francisco.
-Her research focuses on developing mass spectrometry based diagnostics, particularly for use in toxicology and therapeutic drug monitoring.
-When not in the lab Jen runs, competes in dressage, and enjoys exploring Tennessee with her husband and their Bouvier des Flandres, Devi.
+Bio: Jennifer Colby is an assistant professor in the department of Pathology, Microbiology, and Immunology and an associate director of clinical chemistry at Vanderbilt University Medical Center.
+Jennifer earned her BS in Molecular and Cellular Biology from Vanderbilt University in 2007 and her PhD in Molecular Toxicology from the University of California Berkeley in 2012.
+She completed her postdoctoral training in clinical chemistry and toxicology at the University of California San Francisco in 2015.
+She is a member of SOFT, CAT, AACC, ACLPS, AACT, and IATDMCT.
+Her research interests include developing new applications for mass spectrometry in toxicology and laboratory medicine.
+When not in the lab Jennifer runs, competes in dressage, and enjoys exploring Tennessee with her Bouvier des Flandres.

 References & Acknowledgements: